gabrielelana/mongodb-shell-extensions/README.md

 ```
 curl -sL https://github.com/gabrielelana/mongodb-shell-extensions/releases/download/0.1.1/mongorc.js | ~/.mongorc
 ```
-Or if you want you can install it using npm (N.B. it will do a complete build and so it needs to install a bunch of packages)
+Or if you want you can install it using npm (N.B.
+It will do a complete build and so it needs to install a bunch of packages)
 ```
 npm install --global mongodb-shell-extensions
 ```